danog/MadelineProtoDocs/docs/API_docs/constructors/mediaAreaCoordinates.md

 ---
 title: "mediaAreaCoordinates"
-description: "mediaAreaCoordinates attributes, type and example"
+description: "Coordinates and size of a clicable rectangular area on top of a story."
 nav_exclude: true
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---